 Vietnamese plane rules, etiquette, & tips

-Air travel rules are no different to elsewhere in the world.
+Air travel rules are no different from elsewhere in the world.
 Be prepared for a lengthy wait to get through border security when entering Vietnam from international destinations, though.
-Sometimes the immigration like can take up to a few hours.
+Sometimes immigration can take up to a few hours.

 Traveling By Vietnamese Train – Comfortable Transportation With A View